Why should I compare car insurance?

 Cheap car insurance for over-50s

-Although car insurance premiums tend to decrease as you get older, they can rise in your late sixties, seventies and eighties.
+Although car insurance premiums tend to decrease as you get older, they can rise in your late 60s, 70s and 80s.

 Some insurance providers market themselves at over-50s drivers – but they won't necessarily be the cheapest option.

-We recommend continuing to get quotes from all providers to see how the older-50s specialists compare.
-Some over-50s insurers may offer additional perks such as extended cover for driving overseas.
+We recommend continuing to get quotes from all providers to see how the over-50s specialists compare.
+Some over-50s insurers may offer additional perks, such as extended cover for driving overseas.

 Cheap car insurance for low-mileage drivers